British Rail Class 374: Operations

 Eurostar have used the trains to expand its core operation between London St Pancras International, Paris Gare du Nord and Brussels Midi/Zuid.
 To meet the prospect of increased competition through the Channel Tunnel (primarily from DB), it intends to use them to expand its network to Amsterdam, Frankfurt and Cologne, and more destinations in France.
 The first Class 374 set entered service in November 2015, ahead of the full launch of the new type in December 2015, utilising the type on a small number of services for in-service testing.
 In September 2013, Eurostar announced that its new service between London and Amsterdam, intended to begin operation in December 2016, would be operated by the trains.
 In April 2018 the scheduled service to Amsterdam started with two e320 trains per day.
-Due to remodelling of Amsterdam Central the direct reservice was paused from summer 2024 to February 2025, and thereafter its frequencey and passenger capacity increased.
+Due to remodelling of Amsterdam Central the direct reservice was paused from summer 2024 to February 2025, and thereafter its frequency and passenger capacity increased.
 Following Eurostar's merger with Thalys, the trains have also been used for routes in Mainland Europe, as a replacement for the ageing PBKAs.

 In early 2018, the tracks and international platforms at Ashford International underwent a £10-million refurbishment to allow compatibility with Eurostar's e320 trains from 1 April 2018.
 On 3 April 2018, the Secretary of State for Transport Chris Grayling met the first e320 that called at the station after the works have been called "completed" by the local authority.
 Problems with "power spikes" which damaged equipment of the new trains, however, initially prevented Class 374 trains from calling at Ashford, with the problem resolved in December 2019.